 22 matches found

-In the Linux kernel, the following vulnerability has been resolved: spi: rockchip-sfc: Fixed a double-free in the remove callback.
-The driver uses devmspiregistercontroller for registration, which automatically unregisters the controller through devm cleanup when the device is removed.
-The manual...
+In the Linux kernel, the following vulnerability has been resolved: spi: rockchip-sfc: Fixed double-free in remove callback The driver uses devmspiregistercontroller for registration, which automatically unregisters the controller via devm cleanup when the device is removed.
+The manual call to...

 Linux Distros Unpatched Vulnerability : CVE-2026-43460